KristoferMar/Linux-guide/boot_process/reset_root_password.md

 1. Remount /sysroot as read/write.
 <pre>switch_root:/# mount -o remount,rw /sysroot</pre>

+<i>note: /sysroot is a scaled down version of your target's filesystem.</i>

 2. Switch into a chroot jail, where /sysroot is treated as the root of the file-system tree.

 <pre>switch_root:/# chroot /sysroot </pre>